FerretDB/FerretDB/README.md

 1. FerretDB uses the same protocol error names and codes, but the exact error messages may be different in some cases.

+2. Collection names restrictions:

+* collection name cannot start with the reserved prefix `_ferretdb_`.
+* collection name must not include non-latin letters, spaces, dots, dollars or dashes.
+* collection name length must be less or equal than 120 symbols.
+* collection name must not start with a number.

 If you encounter some other difference in behavior, please [join our community](#community) to report a problem.

 ## Quickstart